 When and where will I take the final exams for these courses?

-Final exams are held in the last 2 days of the semester and can be taken from anywhere with a good internet connection.
-You may begin your exam anytime on the last Thursday of classes at 8 am and the exams close at 5:00 pm on the last Friday of classes.
+Final exams are held in the last week of the semester and can be taken from anywhere with a good internet connection.
+The exams have a window of time to be taken and you can choose when to take the exam in that window of time.
 Once you begin, you only have 150 minutes to complete the exam.
 You must use a computer with a webcam/mic and a Chrome browser.

 Young Harris College is committed to integrity in all of its programs.
 To ensure the security and integrity of the exam process, a proctored experience is required for successful completion of a YHC Online Course.
 A proctored exam is one in which the student is monitored while taking the exam.
 All YHC Online Courses have proctored final exams, but some may have additional proctored tests within the course.

 Young Harris College has partnered with Proctorio to provide proctored exams in all YHC Online Courses.
 Proctorio is a cloud based system that integrates with the Moodle LMS (Learning Management System).
 The Proctorio online proctoring system is very easy to use and is accessible anytime and anywhere.
 Proctorio authenticates the identity of the test taker and captures the entire exam session which is later reviewed by the instructor.